 GeneCards Summary for GHR Gene

 GHR (Growth Hormone Receptor) is a Protein Coding gene.
 Diseases associated with GHR include Laron Dwarfism and Growth Hormone Insensitivity, Partial.
-Among its related pathways are PI3K-Akt signaling pathway and PI-3K cascade.
+Among its related pathways are Growth hormone receptor signaling and Jak-STAT signaling pathway (KEGG).
 GO annotations related to this gene include protein homodimerization activity and protein phosphatase binding.
 An important paralog of this gene is PRLR.

 UniProtKB/Swiss-Prot Summary for GHR Gene

 Receptor for pituitary gland growth hormone involved in regulating postnatal body growth.
 On ligand binding, couples to the JAK2/STAT5 pathway (By similarity).

 The soluble form (GHBP) acts as a reservoir of growth hormone in plasma and may be a modulator/inhibitor of GH signaling.

 Isoform 2 up-regulates the production of GHBP and acts as a negative inhibitor of GH signaling.